lalrpop/lalrpop/CONTRIBUTING.md

 To compile LALRPOP we need a working version of LALRPOP.
 To have a working version we need to compile it first.

-`lalrpop` crate includes already auto-generated parser in `lalrpop/src/parser/lrgrammar.rs` that end-users use.
+The `lalrpop` crate already includes an auto-generated parser in `lalrpop/src/parser/lrgrammar.rs` that end-users use.
 Small (meh), (relatively) fast to compile, easy to use (really, for end-users).